 At Sunset Eye Care, we listen to each patient closely to accurately assess what your visual needs are.
 We can answer any question you may have about your vision needs and options.To learn more about the specific products we offer and conditions we treat, please select or read about one or of the subcategories below and schedule an appointment.

 We stay abreast of the most current frame styles, yet we also are mindful to carry the classic styles that many patients prefer.
-We carry the exclusive Kazuo Kawasaki rimless frame line (AKA: Sarah Palin glasses), Costa, Toms, Oakley, Ray-Ban, G.X. and L.A.M.B by Gwen Stefani, Silhouette, and many more.
+We carry the exclusive Kazuo Kawasaki rimless frame line (AKA: Sarah Palin glasses), Costa, Toms, Kate Spade, Ray-Ban, G.X. and L.A.M.B by Gwen Stefani, Banana Republic, Silhouette, and many more.

 We offer a variety of contact lenses for your needs.
 We recommend daily disposable contact lenses for children and teens.
 We also have multifocal contact lenses, extended wear contacts, and the ability to fit patients for gas permeable contact lenses.